ipfs-shipyard/js-versidag/README.md

 Creates a versidag instance with the specified heads.

 If no `headCids` are supplied it means that it will be headless.
-The config is an object that looks like this:
+The `config` is an object that has the following shape:

 ```js
 {